Biden says he's considering a gasoline tax holiday - NewsBreak

 Biden says he's considering a gasoline tax holiday

-REHOBOTH BEACH, Del. — (AP) — President Joe Biden said Monday that he's considering a federal holiday on the gasoline tax, possibly saving U.S. consumers as much as 18.4 cents a gallon.
+REHOBOTH BEACH, Del. — (AP) — President Joe Biden said Monday that he's considering a federal holiday on the gasoline tax, possibly saving Americans as much as 18.4 cents a gallon.

 “Yes, I’m considering it,” Biden told reporters after taking a walk along the beach.
 “I hope to have a decision based on the data — I’m looking for by the end of the week.”

-The administration is increasingly looking for ways to spare the public from higher prices at the pump, which began to climb last year and surged after Russia invaded Ukraine in February.
+The administration is increasingly looking for ways to spare Americans from higher prices at the pump, which began to climb last year and surged after Russia invaded Ukraine in February.
 Gas prices nationwide are averaging just under $5 a gallon, according to AAA.

 The Biden administration has already released oil from the U.S. strategic reserve and increased ethanol blending for the summer, in additional to sending a letter last week to oil refiners urging them to increase their refining capacity.
 Yet those efforts have yet to reduce price pressures meaningfully, such that the administration is now considering a gas tax holiday.
 Taxes on gasoline and diesel fuel help to pay for highways.